anisjkb/Python-Django-RestAPI/Lesson-13.1 Modular URL Configuration approach for beginners and professionals.md

 ---

-### **Why Modular URLs Win**
+### **Why Modular URLs perfect**
 - Clear structure and separation of concerns make it easy for team collaboration.
 - Scales beautifully as your project grows or new functionalities are added.
 - Prepares you for integrating APIs, user authentication, and modern tools.
 - Namespaces eliminate conflicts and clarify URL usage.

-This approach is highly recommended for beginners and professionals alike, as it follows Django's built-in philosophy: **"Explicit is better than implicit."** Stick to this, and you'll be future-ready!
-Let me know if you'd like guidance on any specific part or want to dive deeper into advanced concepts.
+This approach is highly recommended for beginners and professionals alike, as it follows Django's built-in philosophy: **"Explicit is better than implicit."**